osteffenrh/vfat-rs/README.md

 # VFAT / FAT32
 A simple VFAT implementation written in rust, and mostly tested against Linux's vfat driver.

+It aims to be simple to understand and easy to use in a custom kernel.

 ## no_std
 This component was first developed with no_std in mind. `std` is mostly supported behind a feature flag.
 Check example/simple.rs for a usage example.

 ## Run example
-To run the example, first create a vfat fs using tests/setup.sh, then run the example file using:
+To run the example, first create a vfat fs using tests/setup.sh then run the example file using:
 ```bash
 cargo run --example simple --feature std
 ```

 ## Testing
-All tests runs on same filesystem, and test shall not happen in parallel (for now!).

 To run the setup.sh script, I've added an exception for my user in the sudoers file:
 ```
 fponzi ALL=(ALL) NOPASSWD: /usr/bin/mount,/usr/bin/umount
 ```
 On github actions (CI) it just works, because the user has passwordless sudo.
+Then all tests can be run with `cargo test`.
+Each test in vfat.rs will create and delete a vfat filesystem.

 ### Utils:
 You can check whether the file contains a valid MBR via `gdisk`: